Verci87/OED-Expanded-Ryan/characters.md

 |22-24   |+4 |
 |Every 3 |(+1) |

 **Experience Points**: In OED, ability scores do not affect XP earned.
+Elves and Dwarves earn 20% less XP than humans.
+This represents their conservative cultures and general inflexibility in relation to humans.
+Calculate the XP for all each party member at the end of an adventure as normal and then reduce by 20% the Elf or Dwarfs earned XP. ie. an Elf or Dwarf requires 100 sp to earn 80 xp.

 ## Languages

 **Known Languages**: Characters start with Common and their own racial language (if nonhuman).
 They may specify other languages, as determeind by Intelligence bonus, at creation or later.
 The maximum number of extra languages learned is 1 per point of Intelligence above 10.
 We recommend defining a new one during any downtime between adventures.
-Note that  PCs are assumed to be literate in any known languages.
+PCs with intelligence of at least 10 are literate in their native language and for each 2 points of intelligence thereafter are literate in 1 additional language.

-**Common**:Common represents the standard Human language of the region.
+**Common**: Common represents the standard Human language of the region.

 **Alignment Languages** Alignment/divisional tongues are _not_ known automatically; they must be learned like any other language.
 Usually this is only done by agents, officers, or subjugated populations of specific powers.